jschaf/mccc/battle/hammelburg.md

 namely concentration and tempo.
 The characteristic of concentration was violated because political influence directed the mission to use a small task force that was unable to sustain operations in a deep raid.
-The characteristic of tempo was violated because the the hastily planned mission was disrupted by each unforeseen contingency.
+The characteristic of tempo was violated because the hastily planned mission was disrupted by each unforeseen contingency.

 \invisiblesection{Synopsis of the Hammelburg Raid}